Text consolidated by Valsts valodas centrs (State

 payment charge shall be calculated for it in accordance with the

-procedures laid down in the law On Taxes and Duties.
+procedures laid down in the law On Taxes and Fees.

-(8) If an illegal State aid is to be recovered for the period
+(8) If unlawful State aid is to be recovered for the period

-which exceeds the time period laid down in Section 23, Paragraph
+exceeding the time limit specified in Section 23, Paragraph two

-two of the law On Taxes and Duties, a zone capital company or a
+of the law On Taxes and Fees, a zone capital company or licensed

-budget accordingly in addition to the sum referred to in
+capital company shall, in addition to the amount referred to in

-Paragraphs five and seven of this Section.
-Interest shall be
+Paragraphs five and seven of this Section, pay the unlawfully

 Commission Regulation (EC) No 794/2004 of 21 April 2004